 Adaptable into custom setups

-A cost-effective choice for implementing a reliable, high power spectrum in your custom testing setup.
-Mount the lamp using the attached bracket to expand your research capabilities in photosensitive applications.
-The small footprint is perfect for your busy laboratory or confined workstations where space is limited.
+A cost-effective choice for integrating a reliable, high power spectrum in your custom testing setup.
+Mount the lamp to a wide range of equipment using the bracket to expand your research capabilities in photosensitive applications.
+The small footprint protects your workflow in busy or confined workstations.

 Software